And more specifically: how to choose your espresso machine?

 Brands: Sage, De'Longhi, Ariete

-Average time for an espresso: 2 minutes including ignition
+Average time for an espresso: 2 minutes including ignition.

 The manual espresso machine with separate grinder